 Option 3: best 5 years averaged from within the period 1950-2016,

-Option 4: 2000-2018.
+Option 4: 2000-2018].

-For other stocks:
+[For other stocks:

-Best 5 years averaged from within the period of 1950 to most recent year with data / 2019.
+Best 5 years averaged from within the period of 1950 to [most recent year with data / 2019] / OR A time period to be determined by the Commission].

-(b) In determining the best estimates of nominal catch data pursuant to paragraph (a), catches taken by any vessels on the IOTC IUU Vessels List created pursuant to Resolution 18/03 and all of its predecessor and successor lists, for the relevant period shall be excluded.
+[(b) In determining the best estimates of nominal catch data pursuant to paragraph (a), catches taken by any vessels on the IOTC IUU Vessels List created pursuant to Resolution 18/03 and all of its predecessor and successor lists, for the relevant period shall be excluded.]

-(2) For the sole purpose of allocations pursuant to this Resolution, a portion of % of historical catches taken within an area under national jurisdiction of a CPC shall be attributed solely to the CPC with jurisdiction over that area, within the reference period in and Annex 1,regardless of the flag of the vessels that took and reported such catches.
-(3) The spatial separation of historical catches, by each CPC, as between areas within and beyond national jurisdiction shall be made on the following basis, excluding those taken by vessels on the IOTC IUU Vessels List created pursuant to Resolution 18/03, and any predecessor or successor lists:
+(2) [For the sole purpose of allocations pursuant to this Resolution, [a portion of / % of] historical catches taken within an area under national jurisdiction of a CPC shall be attributed solely to the CPC with jurisdiction over that area, within the reference period in Article 6.12 regardless of the flag of the vessels that took and reported such catches.]

+(3) [The spatial separation of historical catches, by each CPC, as between areas within and beyond national jurisdiction shall be made on the following basis[, excluding those taken by vessels on the IOTC IUU Vessels List created pursuant to Resolution 18/03, and any predecessor or successor lists]:

 (a) Where the IOTC Secretariat holds fine-scale spatial information about the distribution of a CPCs’ catches that information shall be used to spatially attribute the catch history;